-According to the BLS, a master's degree may be helpful to individuals looking to qualify for top management positions.
+According to the BLS, a master's degree may be helpful for individuals looking to qualify for top management positions.
 A master's degree in human resource management allows students to research and study advanced topics in employee management and labor relations.

-The BLS also noted that professional certification may help individuals have a better chance at securing employment.
+The BLS also noted that professional certification may give job seekers a better chance of securing employment.
 Certification for human resource professionals is available through organizations such as the International Foundation of Employee Benefit Plans and the American Society for Training and Development.